-1 Application : Departure Explanation on : application of the practice Explanation for : Notice of the Bank's 2018 AGM to be held on 11 July 2018 is given to departure the shareholders 22 clear days prior to the meeting in compliance with the Companies Act 2016, Main Market Listing Requirements of Bursa Malaysia Securities Berhad and the Bank's Constitution.
-The shareholders can have an immediate access to the Bank's Annual Report including the notice of AGM and proxy form published on the Bank's corporate website at www.alliancebank.com.my on the same day of the notice issuance date. equired to complete the columns below.
-Non-large companies are encouraged to complete to ne columns below.
-Measure : The Bank will adopt the 28 days' notice period for 2019 AGM onwards.
-Timeframe : 2019 AGM Tilliellallie .
-2013 AGIVI
+Application : Applied

+Notice of the Bank's 2019 AGM to be held on 25 July 2019 is given to

+application of the the shareholders 29 clear days prior to the AGM date.

+practice

+• The shareholders can have an immediate access to the Bank's Annual

+Report including the notice of AGM and proxy form published on the

+1

+Bank's corporate website at www.alliancebank.com.my on the same

+day of the notice issuance date.

+Explanation for

+departure

+Large companies are r equired to complete the columns below.
+Non-large companies are

+encouraged to complete the columns below.

+o

+Measure

+Timeframe :